mpdcampbell/tetris-selfplay/README.md

   - Pygame module *(tested with version 2.0.1)*

   #### Windows
-  The latest version of python can be found [here](https://www.python.org/downloads/windows/), last tested version [here](https://www.python.org/downloads/release/python-392/).
+  The latest version of python can be found [here](https://www.python.org/downloads/windows/).
 Choose the *Windows Installer (64 bit)* to ensure the pip tool is also installed.
 Then, to install the pygame module, open command prompt and enter the following:
   ```
   pip install pygame
   ```